breiti78/craftbeerpiLCD/README.md

-# LCD add-on for CraftBeerPi 3
+﻿# **LCD add-on for CraftBeerPi 3**

 With this add-on you can display your Brewing steps temperatures on a 20x4 i2c LCD Display.
 In addition you can display the target-temperatur and current-temperature of each fermenter.
 This addon only works with I2C connected LCD Displays.
 There are 3 different modes:

-Multidisplay mode
+**Multidisplay mode**
 -----------------

-> The script will loop thru your kettles and display the target and
+> The script will loop thru your kettles and display the target and current temperatur.
+> If heater is on, a beerglas symbol will appear in the first row on the  right side (not flashing).
-> current temperatur.
-In timer Mode it displayes the remaining time of
+> In timer Mode it displayes the remaining time of  the step (rest) when target
-> the step (rest) when target temperature is reached.
+> temperature is reached.

-Single mode
+**Single mode**
 -----------

 > Only displayes one kettle but reacts a little bit faster on temperature changes.
 > In timer mode it displayes the remaining time of
 > the step (rest) when target temperature is reached.
-> When the heater in on a small beerglas is blinking in the first row on the right side.
+> When the heater in on a small beerglas is flashing on/off in the first row on the right side.
 > During timermode the "countdown" is displayed.

-Fermenter mode
+**Fermenter mode**
 --------------
 > Pretty much the same as multidisplay for all fermenter.
 > Displayes the brewname, fermentername, target-temperature, current-temperature
 > of each fermenter.
 > When the heater or cooler of the fermenter is on it will show a symbol.
 > A beerglas detects heater is on, * means cooler in on.
+> In timermode the remaining time for each fermenter is shown.
 > Fermenter mode starts when a fermenter-step of any of the fermenters ist startet.

 Parameter
 ---------

 There are several parameter to change in the **CBPi-parameter** menue:
->
->

 > **LCD_Adress:**
 > This is the adress of the LCD modul.
 You can detect it by
 > using the following command in the commandbox of the Raspi: